 If you’re not interested in a larger sign-up bonus (or don’t feel you can meet the minimum spend requirements to get it) of an annual fee card, don’t care for the rewards currency percentages/categories they offer, and don’t feel the perks add value to your lifestyle, you’ll want to opt for a no annual fee credit card.

 No annual fee cards still offer solid perks given their free price point.
 At the end of the day, you just need to weigh the long-term value of the card you choose and see which card best supports your lifestyle.
+One of our favorite no-annual-fee card providers is Discover.
+You can read more about the best Discover cards here.

 Wrapping Up Credit Cards with Annual Fees